Opinion: There is only one positive to the FIFA Club World Cup | DW | 11.02.2021

 When else do the best clubs from Asia, the Americas, Oceania and Africa have the opportunity to compete with the best teams in the world on a big stage?
 Isn't it therefore arrogant and thoughtless to demonize the competition as unnecessary and worthless?

-Although Tigres from Mexico ultimately came up short gainst Bayern Munich in the final, it was still an unforgettable experience for the champions from North and Central America and the Caribbean.
+Although Tigres from Mexico ultimately came up short against Bayern Munich in the final, it was still an unforgettable experience for the champions from North and Central America and the Caribbean.

 We should therefore not deny the supposedly "lesser" players in world football the opportunity to measure themselves against the "greats."